vlaaad/reveal/README.md

-Multiple action results are shown as separate tabs in popup panel, and switching between those tabs is done either using mouse or using <kbd>Ctrl ←</kbd> / <kbd>Ctrl →</kbd> when focus is on a results panel.
+Multiple action results are shown as separate tabs in popup panel, and switching between those tabs is done either using mouse or using <kbd>Ctrl ←</kbd> / <kbd>Ctrl →</kbd> when focus is on results panel.

 ## Installation and requirements